learn-co-curriculum/js-object-oriented-prototypes-readme/README.md

 As you can see, we keep the assignment of properties that point to data inside the function.
 This makes sense, as these pieces of data are different for each object.
-However we move the assignment of properties that point to functions outside of constructor function and onto the constructor's prototype.
+However, we move the assignment of properties that point to functions outside of constructor function and onto the constructor's prototype.
 This is because unlike the properties pointing to data, these methods are identical between instances of the same constructor.